 Whether customers want to buy the latest tech, dine at the finest local restaurant, or find a plumber to fix a leaky faucet fast, they’ll most likely check reviews before purchasing, ordering, or contracting.

-In fact, one out of three customers reported a three-star or lower rating would dissuade them from patronizing a business.
+customers reported a three-star or lower rating would dissuade them from patronizing a business.
 This places immense pressure on businesses to not only satisfy their customers but to delight them as well.

 If you own and operate an established business or are just getting started, Yelp is a platform that can help customers provide valuable feedback and for prospective customers to find you.
 In this ultimate guide to Yelp for businesses, we detail how to get started, the intricacies of the platform including free and paid tools, and tips for managing your business.

 1. Yelp Statistics: Why Yelp Is Essential For Your Business

 As of March 2019, more than

 have been posted to Yelp.
 These reviews run the gamut of industries and businesses from dentists and restaurants to plumbers and electricians.
 32% of all reviews are below four stars.

 Yelp’s mobile app has 35 million monthly active users (MAUs), average monthly mobile web traffic of 69 million unique visitors, and average monthly desktop traffic of 63 million unique visitors.